jbarroso/clean-code/README.md

 getActiveAccount() getActiveAccounts() getActiveAccountInfo()

 ## Use Pronounceable Names
-If you can't pronouce it you can't discuss it without sounding like an idiot.
+If you can't pronounce it you can't discuss it without sounding like an idiot.
 ## Use Searchable Names
 Single letter names and numeric constants are not easy to locate across a body of text. i.e.: